seowchiayi/devsearch/README.md

 ## Conclusion

 In conclusion, the FAQ Generator tool provides a seamless solution for automatically generating frequently asked questions from markdown files.
 With its ability to process multiple URLs in parallel, integrate with Upstash for data storage, and deploy effortlessly on Vercel, the FAQ Generator simplifies the process of FAQ generation and enhances developer productivity.
 Additionally, this project is open to contributions from the community.
 If you have ideas for improvements, additional features, or bug fixes, feel free to contribute to the GitHub repository.
 Your contributions are valuable and can help make the FAQ Generator even more robust and useful for developers.

+## Credits
+Check out the [original open source repo](https://github.com/upstash/faq-generator?tab=readme-ov-file) I am building KnowledgeSearch on top of , this is a project for me to experiment with a few things:
+1. Self hosting cache (redis?)
+2. Self hosting LLama3
+3. Different types of databases and its efficiency - Cache or VectorDB or PostgreSQL when it comes to storing a piece of knowledge?

+## Questions for myself to measure the after the completion of this project
+1. Am I more confident about my system design decisions after this?
+2. How do I minimize the cost of running this project?
+3. How many users find this project helpful?